wschella/mu-search/README.md

 # mu-search

+The Elasticsearch Docker image requires a lot of memory.
+This can be set locally:

 A component to integrate [authorization-aware](https://github.com/mu-semtech/mu-authorization) full-text search into a [mu.semte.ch stack](https://github.com/mu-semtech/mu-project) using [Elasticsearch](https://www.elastic.co/).

+## WARNING: You are looking at a work-in-progress branch with a potentially unstable API.

 ## Tutorials
 ### Add mu-search to a stack
-The mu-search service is based on Elasticsearch.
+The mu-search service uses Elasticsearch as a backend.
 Since the Elasticsearch docker image requires a lot of memory, increase the maximum on your system by executing the following command:

 ```bash
 sysctl -w vm.max_map_count=262144